SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 Once a dynamic predictor is introduced (i.e. bimodals), all lost performance is recovered and then further improved.

 Finally, BATAGE shows significant accuracy gains, but limited overall performance improvements due to approaching the limits of available performance improvement from more accurate branch prediction (see @ipc-no-misprediction).
-The authors would like to note that this paper's implementation of BATAGE does not match the expected \~4 mispredictions per kilo-instruction claimed in the paper.
+The author would like to note that this paper's implementation of BATAGE does not match the expected \~4 mispredictions per kilo-instruction claimed in the paper.
 Further investigation is needed to determine the cause: bugs in the implementation are a likely candidate, but it may be possible that this paper's evaluation programs are less predictable than those used to benchmark BATAGE.

 == Future work